CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 # The CHERI Tutorial VM Image
-For these exercises we will run CheriBSD in a CheriQemu VM.
-You can either run CheriQemu natively on your machine or you can run CheriQemu on one of the Ubuntu VMs that we offer.
-We recommed to run CheriQemu natively but we offer the Ubuntu VMs in case the binary doesn't work on some systems.
+For these exercises we will run CheriBSD in a CHERI-QEMU VM.
+You can either run CHERI-QEMU natively on your machine or you can run CHERI-QEMU on one of the Ubuntu VMs that we offer.
+We recommed to run CHERI-QEMU natively but we offer the Ubuntu VMs in case the binary doesn't work on some systems.
-Below are instructions for how to run CheriBSD and CheriQemu on [Linux](#linux), [ARM macOS](#arm-macos), [x86-64 macOS](x86-64-macos), and [Windows](#windows).
+Below are instructions for how to run CheriBSD and CHERI-QEMU on [Linux](#linux), [ARM macOS](#arm-macos), [x86-64 macOS](x86-64-macos), and [Windows](#windows).

 ## SSH
 1. Boot CHER-RISC-V CheriBSD with one of the setup guides below.